Josef-Friedrich/luakeys/README.md

 Summarize the changes in the luakeys-doc.tex as changes.

-Create a new git tag `git tag -sa v0.3`.
-Prefix the version with “v”.
+Create a new git tag `git tag -sa 0.7.0`.